iomesh/docs/docs/installation/setup-iomesh-storage.md

 Block devices on worker nodes are needed to be mounted to IOMesh cluster so that IOMesh could utilize them to construct and provide distributed storage service.

 By default, IOMesh doesn't mount any block devices.
-Users have to configure it manullay.
+Users have to configure it manually.

-## Mounting Block Devices
+## Mount Block Devices

 ### Block Device Object